GTEC-UDC/linuxcnc_gantry_robot/README.md

 ## Documentation

-The following documentation is provided in this repository:

-- **Technical Documentation**: Complete system documentation and setup guide in `docs/`

 > [!NOTE]
-  > The documentation is currently under development and available only in Spanish.
+> The technical documentation is currently under development and available only in Spanish.
 English translation is planned for future releases.

+The following documentation is provided in this repository:

+- **Technical Documentation**: [Sphinx](https://www.sphinx-doc.org) sources of the system documentation and setup guide in [docs/](docs/).
 You can build the HTML version of the documentation with the following commands:

   ```bash
   cd docs